Rodemfr/MicronetToNMEA/README.md

 3.3V <-- 3.3V
 ```

 Nothing is to be done on the SW side wether a GNSS is connected or not.
-If the GNSS is connected, it must be configured to output a NMEA stream at 34800 baud.
+If the GNSS is connected, it must be configured to output a NMEA stream at 9600 baud.
 I use a Ublox NEO-M8N.
-Neo-M8N can be configured to output a NMEA stream at this baudrate by using [U-Center software from U-Blox](https://www.u-blox.com/en/product/u-center) or by enabling a dedicated option at compilation which will enable automatic configuration code.
+Neo-M8N can be configured to output a NMEA stream at this baudrate by using [U-Center software from U-Blox](https://www.u-blox.com/en/product/u-center) or by enabling a dedicated option in BoardConfig.h which will enable automatic configuration.

 MicronetToNMEA can use a LSM303DLH(C) to provide magnetic heading on both Micronet and NMEA streams :